 Giant early morning stretches aren’t just for cartoon characters and soap opera stars.
 In fact, taking a few minutes to really stretch before starting your day is one of the simplest ways to help get in shape, Dr. Greuner says.
 “Easy, simple stretches wake up your mind and body and increase blood flow and inflow of nutrients to your muscles,” he explains.
 Try these easy yoga stretches designed for weight loss.

 Pick the remote printer

-Offices aren’t generally known for helping people get in shape but you can fix that by adding extra physical activity to your day.
-When you need to print a document, send it to the printer farthest away so you’ll need to take a little stroll to pick it up, suggests Christel Oerum, certified personal trainer and founder of DiabetesStrong.com.
+Offices aren’t generally known for helping people get in shape, but you can fix that by adding extra physical activity to your day.
+When you need to print a document, send it to the printer furthest away so you’ll need to take a little stroll to pick it up, suggests Christel Oerum, certified personal trainer and founder of diabetesstrong.com.

 Schedule walking meetings